 - If you are using dry active yeast which is not instant then you need to ferment the yeast first.
 Take about ¼ cup of warm milk, add a bit of sugar and sprinkle the yeast over it.
 Cover it and place the mixture in a warm place for 10 minutes.
 After 10 minutes the mixture will become frothy.

 - Add flour, salt and sugar and mix the flour.
-Add the instant dry active yeast or the frothy mixture and milk.
-Mix it up using a spatula.
+Add the instant dry active yeast.
+Mix the dough.

-- Dust a work top or a large tray with quarter of the flour.
+- Dust the work top with some of the flour.
 Knead the dough for nearly 10 or 15 minutes using the heel of your palm.
-Keep on greasing you hands with the measured butter if the dough becomes too sticky.
+Keep on greasing you hands with the measured butter whenever the dough becomes too sticky.
+Don't get tempted to add lots of flour.
 By 15 minutes you should have used up the measured butter.